exlinc/cc-web-exec-sdk/README.md

 To play with the JS example, load `examples/js-demo/index.html` in your browser.
 It uses a relative path to load in the iframe.

+A CDN for plain JS implementations/demos is available via UNPKG: `https://unpkg.com/@exlinc/cc-web-exec-sdk@1.0.6/dist/cc-web-exec-sdk.js` (not really recommended for production; better to package yourself)

 ## TypeScript Usage

 The simplest+safest way to implement this library for production use is via the TypeScript interface.
 Types are provided in the NPM distribution.